tlsbollei/tlsbollei/README.md

 education:
   [
-    "Self-Taught Penetration Tester with secondary focus on binary reverse engineering and exploit development", "Fundamental coding knowledge from the age of 12, pursuing a career in cyber from the age of 13", "Just a regular high school student",
+    "Self-Taught Penetration Tester with secondary focus on binary reverse engineering and exploit development", "Pursuing a career in cyber from the age of 13", "Just a regular high school student",
   ]